mengbinhao/jack-note/docs/english/NPR.md

   - thorny adj | thorn n
   - clarify v | clarification n

-  > I am going to carry it out to u because I have no chice
+  > I am going to carry it out to u because I have no choice
   > I was walking a fine line
   > we can't achieve justice, without justice itself